Battle of Jobourg: Battle of Maio

 At 12:00 the French ships sailed for the open sea southeast along the coast of Maio, pursued by the British.
 Astrea suffered in the high winds, losing several topsails which impeded her speed.
 With Creole in the lead, the British ships succeeded in cutting ahead of the French by 12:45, Eveleigh firing his bow guns ahead of the French and exchanging broadsides with Sultane at 13:00.
 As Creole and Sultane engaged one another, Mackenzie took his repaired ship through the gap between them, exchanging two broadsides at close range with Sultane and advancing on Etoile which had pulled ahead of the combat.
 Astraeas intervention was timely, allowing Eveleigh to extinguish a small fire which had broken out in his rigging before Creole rejoined the combat at 14:30.
 Another fire broke out almost immediately, and although it was extinguished Astraea was badly damaged by fire from Sultane.
-Deciding that his ship could no longer effectively compete against the French warship, Mackenzie withdrew from combat, retreating towards the island of Santiago.

-Astrea reached Etoile at 14:30, exchanging broadsides before raking the starboard bow of Philibert's ship.
+Deciding that his ship could no longer effectively compete against the French warship, Mackenzie withdrew from combat, retreating towards the island of Santiago.Astrea reached Etoile at 14:30, exchanging broadsides before raking the starboard bow of Philibert's ship.
 In the course of the manoeuvre, Astrea's helmsman lost control of the ship, and Philibert seized the opportunity to steer Etoile across the stern of Astrea.
 Pouring raking fire into the British ship from point blank range, Philibert inflicted severe damage to Astreas quarterdeck, tearing away fittings and detonating a loaded carronade.
 Eveleigh desperately pulled his ship back alongside Etoile, but in doing so was struck in the chest and killed by pistol fire from the deck of Etoile.
 Lieutenant John Bulford assumed command, continuing to fight Philibert at close range.
 By 15:05 however it was clear that there was no prospect of victory: Creole could be seen retreating from the battle while Sultane was rapidly approaching the combat, threatening to overwhelm the stricken frigate even as a fire broke out on the main topsail.
 The fire was soon extinguished, and Bulford contemplated an attempt to board Etoile but was thwarted by rough seas.
 At 15:30 Sultane raked Astrea before pulling away, Du Petit-Thouars considering that Philibert needed no assistance against the damaged British frigate.

-At 16:15 the mizenmast of Astrea, on fire once more, crashed over the side, leaving Bulford's ship unmaneuverable.
+At 16:15 the mizzenmast of Astrea, on fire once more, crashed over the side, leaving Bulford's ship unmaneuverable.
 Apparently content with reducing the British ship to a crippled state, Philibert withdrew Etoile to the southwest, joining Sultane, which was struggling with a collapsed main topmast.
 Thus reprieved, Bulford followed Creole towards Santiago, both British ships arriving soon afterwards in the port of Praia.
 British losses were heavy, Creole losing ten killed and 26 wounded while Astrea lost nine killed, including Captain Eveleigh, and 37 wounded.
 Both ships were badly damaged and Astrea was subsequently considered to have been lucky not to have been captured: William James wrote that Astrea was "in a state not less of surprise than of joy at her extraordinary escape".